Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 While the simplistic mantra to cut out fat to improve health has been more-or-less debunked, and most nutrition and health experts now talk about good and bad fats instead, it has not been established just how much good dietary fat each day is optimal for our health.
 In fact, an ideal diet is probably not based on some preset amount but on incorporating some high-quality fat while keeping an eye on overall daily caloric consumption.

-So, which fats are the healthy ones and which are unhealthy?
+So, which fats are healthy and which are not?
 What seems to be true has changed a lot over the last three decades but before we start naming names, we’ll need to do a quick overview of dietary fat.

 The fat in beef and pork (think of the white rind around a ribeye steak or pork chop) is a form of saturated fat.
 Chemically, saturated fats have no double bonds in their carbon chains making them solid at room temp.
 By contrast, polyunsaturated fats such as vegetable and seed oils, have multiple double bonds in their carbon chains which makes them quite liquidy at room temp.
 Olive oil, a monounsaturated fat with just one double bond in its carbon chain, is somewhere in between; it pours at room temp but more slowly than its watery polyunsaturated cousins.